jodyphelan/tbdb/README.md

 ## Using alternate reference names

-The tbdb database will assume you have mapped your data to a reference with "Chromosome" as the sequenc name.
+The tbdb database will assume you have mapped your data to a reference with "Chromosome" as the sequence name.
 If your reference sequence is the same but has a differenct name e.g "NC_000962.3".
 You can generate a database with an alternate sequence name using the `--seqname` flag.

-## FAQ

-Will populate this once we get some frequently asked questions!

 ## Future plans